 Take Action

-Send a Message: Urge The NY Department of Environmental Conservation (DEC) to Adopt New Regulations for On-site Treatment and Disposal of Leachate at Landfills
+Send a Message: Urge The NY Department of Environmental Conservation (DEC) to Pause Rulemaking for Landfill Leachate Management Until DEC Engages All Stakeholders.

-Because of the “Leachate Loophole”—a set of regulatory gaps that allow landfill leachate, the toxic liquid created when water percolates through landfills—approximately 89 million gallons of landfill leachate were discharged into the Mohawk River and Hudson River Estuary each year from 2019-2023.
-These discharges happened at sewage treatment plants owned by local governments.
+Because of the “Leachate Loophole”—gaps in regulations that allow toxic landfill leachate to be sent to sewage treatment plants (STPs)—approximately 89 million gallons of landfill leachate were discharged into the Mohawk River and Hudson River Estuary each year from 2019-2023.
+These discharges happened at STPs owned by local governments.
 That volume is enough to fill about 12,400 average size tanker trucks.
-These rivers serve as a drinking water source for approximately 368,000 people, including populations disproportionately impacted by environmental harms.
+These rivers supply drinking water for roughly 368,000 people, including communities already disproportionately affected by environmental harms.

 How to take action: